eurofurence/reg-payment-cncrd-adapter/README.md

 This service uses go modules to provide dependency management, see `go.mod`.

-If you place this repository outside of your GOPATH, build and test runs will download all required dependencies by default.
+If you place this repository outside your GOPATH, build and test runs will download all required dependencies by default.

 ## Running on localhost